Curved Beam Strength Test Fixture (ASTM D6415)

 This test method can be used to determine the interlaminar tensile strength of a unidirectional composite.
 ASTM D6415 (Reference 1) states that it is for use in determining the curved beam strength of a continuous fiber-reinforced composite material.

 A fixture without the optional adapters is shown in Fig. 2, with a thicker specimen installed.
-The specimen is supported and loaded by 3/8” diameter cylinders mounted in ball bearings.
-A 1”-14 UNF threaded hole is provided in both the top and bottom of the fixture, for attachment to the base and crosshead of the testing machine.
+The specimen is supported and loaded by 3/8 in. diameter cylinders mounted in ball bearings.
+A 1"-14 UNF threaded hole is provided in both the top and bottom of the fixture, for attachment to the base and crosshead of the testing machine.
 Another view of the standard fixture is shown in in Fig. 3, to better indicate its size.

 Fig. 2: Standard test fixture with specimen installed.